-Lastly, Biltmore asks that you arrive at the house 15 minutes before your allotted tour time.
-They also warn that you should budget for about 45 minutes to park and get to the house.
+Biltmore also asks that you arrive at the house 15 minutes before your allotted tour time.
+They warn that you should budget for about 45 minutes to park and get to the house.

-6. Sip Seasonal Cocktails With A 3-Course Meal
+6. Sip Seasonal Cocktails & Enjoy A Meal

-To dine at one of Biltmore Estate’s restaurants, you will need a daytime ticket, annual pass, or room booked on the property.
+To dine at any of Biltmore’s restaurants, you will need a daytime ticket, annual pass, or room booked on the property.